ScreamingHawk/web-vlc/README.md

 Please note that MyAnimeList has a very relaxed search feature which may result in poor matches.

+#### API - Preference

+With both API enabled, there may be a preference to use one set of results over another.
+This can be configured with the `api.prefer` flag.

+This feature is set to `omdb` by default.

 ### Video file structure

 Files must be organised like so: